thiagopaivamed/StructBeaver/docs/listas/listas-encadeadas-operacoes.md

             return noUnico;
         }

-        No noAtual = primeiroNo;
+        No? noAtual = primeiroNo;

-        while (noAtual.proximo.proximo is not null)
+        while (noAtual.proximo!.proximo is not null)
             noAtual = noAtual.proximo;

         No noRemovido = noAtual.proximo;